-The median annual wages of language interpreters and translators in the United States in May 2008 was $38,850.
-The middle 50 percent of interpreters and translators tended to earn between $28,940 and $52,240, while the lowest 10 percent of interpreters and translators earned less than $22,170.
+The median annual language interpreter and translator salary in the United States in May 2008 was $38,850.
+The middle 50 percent of interpreters and translators tended to earn between $28,940 and $52,240, while the lowest 10 percent of the interpreter and translator salary less than $22,170.
 However, the highest 10 percent of interpreters and translators took home an annual wage of more than $69,190.
 The Federal Government also offers employment to a number of language interpreters and translators, and language specialists working for the government could expect an average annual wage that was more than twice the national median wage at $79,865 in March 2009.*

 *According to the BLS, http://www.bls.gov/oco/

 The overall job outlook for language interpreters and translators is positive; people employed in these fields can expect employment growth that is significantly faster than that in the average employment sector in the United States.
 However, the prospects for employment will vary according to the specialty and language chosen by a language interpreter and translator.*